Please Note: This story has been updated on December 14, 2022.

 PCS Travel Restrictions

-Q: Is NWC going to be entirely virtual?
+Q: Is NWC going to be in person?
 A: We are an in-resident program and are looking at all the possibilities to provide an in-resident education.
 Personal interaction is what makes the NWC experience fulfilling.
-While we may have to begin the semester virtually, our desire is to transition to some in-person interaction as soon as we can safely accomplish it.
-We are committed to the safety of our faculty and students.
+We are anticipating the spring trimester to be in person for all students.
+We stay committed to the safety of our faculty and students.

 Dean of Students Office